 As the years of continuous migration of Filipino nurses to the US went on, there came a point when the Philippine economy went down during the ’80s due to the chaos that had happened within the government.
 Unemployment skyrocketed as the Philippines crumbled into a recession in 1986.

 To address this problem, labor export was encouraged to countries throughout the world; and that’s because the Overseas Filipino Workers (OFW) remits hundreds of millions of dollars back to the country and that helped the economy of the Philippines to stabilize.
-Over time, as their government actively promotes the global migration of Filipinos, Philippines eventually became the largest exporter of Nurses throughout the world with nearly 20,000 nurses leaving every year.
+Over time, as their government actively promotes the global migration of Filipinos, the Philippines eventually became the largest exporter of Nurses throughout the world with nearly 20,000 nurses leaving every year.

 So where’s the shortage coming from, both in the U.S. and the Philippines if the U.S. is always willing to accept Filipino workers and the Philippines actively supporting nursing export?
 The answer lies with the large number of Filipino nurses dying due to the current global pandemic.
 According to surveys, a large number of Filipino nurses are concentrated in acute and critical care which means that a lot of Filipino nurses are disproportionately put on the frontlines of the fight against coronavirus.
 This is one of the factors why the Philippine government mandated a temporary ban for health care workers to leave.